Everything you need to know about conch piercings

 Make a statement with something big and sparkly or choose daintier pieces if you’ve got multiple conch piercings.

-You will be pierced initially with a stud that has a longer post length before sizing down to a shorter length stud or a clicker hoop once the swelling has subsided.
+For optimum healing, you will be pierced initially with a labret stud that has a longer post length before sizing down to a shorter post or a clicker hoop once healed

 What is the aftercare for a conch piercing?